 The "bigger is safer" mentality comes from the logical conclusion we draw from crash testing data.
-If a full-size truck or SUV smacks into an economy car, the people in the truck are more likely to walk away from the accident.
+If a full-size truck or SUV smacks into an economy car, the people in the truck are more likely to walk away from the crash.
 Of course we'd ALL be safer if the roads were populated with small cars than if everybody drove huge SUVs or pickups.
-And what of the ability to *avoid* accidents in the first place?
-A smaller, lighter, better-handling car is more likely to stop in time, or swerve around an accident.
+And what of the ability to *avoid* crashs in the first place?
+A smaller, lighter, better-handling car is more likely to stop in time, or swerve around a crash.
 Please read this Gladwell Article on the subject.
 The direct consequence of "bigger is safer" logic is, as you might imagine, ever-bigger vehicles - because who wouldn't want to buy a "safer" car?
 Pretty soon (well, it is happening right now, of course) the roads are filled with those "bigger" vehicles and next logical step is to then buy something even larger, heavier, more powerful... and fuel hungry.
 Where does it end?
 And when do we start to consider the consumption of fossil fuels as a safety issue?

 If we offer incentives for EV (and renewable power), aren't we skewing the

 "free market" and creating a situation of "social engineering?"